 - The USB connection sends the gameplay footage directly to your PC for recording or live streaming.

-Transform Your DSLR into a High-Quality Webcam
+improve your DSLR into a High-Quality Webcam

 In an age of remote work and virtual meetings, looking your best on camera matters.
 The tiny webcam built into your laptop can’t compete with the quality of a dedicated camera.
 With an HDMI to USB capture device, you can use your DSLR or mirrorless camera as a webcam for Zoom, Microsoft Teams, or Skype calls, ensuring a sharp, professional image.